occrp/investigativedashboard.org/index.md

     <a href="https://www.occrp.org/en/about-us" class="mid-gray dim"
       title="Organized Crime and Corruption Reporting Project"
     >OCCRP</a>,
-    a not-for-profit network of award-winning investigative reporting teams.
+    a not-for-profit investigative reporting platform for a worldwide network of independent media centers and journalists
   </p>

   <p class="lh-copy">